 In order to measure the denial-of-service impact of a mobile botnet with quadratic growth in size, we define last chipper time, the last time moment that a required ratio σ of service requests from mobile nodes to a service center can still be processed on time, while the botnet keeps propagating and attacking.
-We find that the last chipper time decreases at most on the order of $1/\sqrt{B\log(1/(1-\sigma))}$, where B is the network bandwidth.
+We find that the last chipper time decreases at most on the order of $1/\sqrt{B\log\frac{1}{1-\sigma}}$, where B is the network bandwidth.
 Based on this, we can quantitatively assess how increasing network bandwidth induces the risk of botnets to disrupt mobile services.
 For example, the bandwidth of current cellular networks is expected to increase 10 times from LTE to LTE advanced, a mobile botnet, in the fastest case, needs to propagate only one third (i.e., $1/\sqrt{10}$) of the time that it spends in LTE to disrupt the same service in LTE advanced.

-The reminder of this paper is organized as follows.
-In Section II, we introduce preliminaries and models.
-In Sections III and IV, we investigate how a mobile botnet evolves and what its impact is.
-Finally, we conclude in Section V.
+The remainder of this paper is organized as follows.
+In Section 2, we introduce preliminaries and models.
+In Sections 3 and 4, we investigate how a mobile botnet evolves and what its impact is.
+In Section 5, we present related work.
+Finally, we conclude in Section 6.

-II.
-PRELIMINARIES AND MODELS
+2 PRELIMINARIES AND MODELS